Date: September-October 2006

 That same night, Eliezer Wiesel lost everything.

-town of Sighet, Transylvania, Elie was a studious and religious young boy who was very interested in the Kabbalah.
+The book started in 1941, when the narrator was only 12.
+Born in the town of Sighet, Transylvania, Elie was a studious and religious young boy who was very interested in the Kabbalah.
 He lived a good life with his loving family; when one day, Moshe the Beadle, a Jew deported in 1942 and Elie's Kabbalah master, came back to warn the people of the dangers of the German army.
 Yet no one listened.

 Till the year 1944, when the Germans entered their little town and set up ghettos for the Jews.
 It wasn't long till they were deported to concentration camps in Auschwitz, then to Buchenwald.